dvalters/dvalters.github.io/_posts/2016-12-23-ECMWF-data-in-WRF.markdown

 ``"grid": "160",``

 to the python download script, and your grib data will be supplied in Gaussian grid format.
 The `CHANGEME` value is the name of the downloaded file and you should probably change it to something meaningful.
 The python script will download the grib file to the same directory it is run in.
 For the example in this post, I ended up with three python scripts, one for the surface data, one for pressure levels, and one for the land-sea mask.
+(You could of course bundle them all in to one script).

 ## Ungribbing the data
 Now we need to 'ungrib' data to convert into the WPS intermediate file format, before running metgrid.
 This has to be done in two stages - one for the surface and pressure level data, and one for the land-sea mask.
 This is because the land-sea mask has a 'start date' of 1900-01-01 if you try to run ungrib with the date of your case study, ungrib will fail, complaining that the dates specified could not be found.
 In the namelist.wps file, I set the the `&ungrib` section to the following: